[We are His people and the sheep of His pasture]

-The flocking instinct of sheep is apparently so strong that it caused the death of 400 sheep in Turkey in 2006.
+The flocking instinct of sheep is apparently so strong that in 2006 it caused the death of 400 sheep in Turkey.
 When one sheep moves, the rest will follow, EVEN if it’s not a good idea.
 (How foolish is that?)
 Sheep are lost and helpless without a sheperd.
 (Matthew 9:36) A single sheep lead the 399 that followed after it—plunging 15 meters to their death—all because one sheep tried to cross a ravine.
-The sad truth is that it’s just as easy for us to do the very same thing if we go it alone or follow the wrong crowd.
+The sad truth is that it’s just as easy for us to do the very same thing if we go it alone and follow the wrong crowd.

 Research shows that from birth lambs are taught to follow the older members of the flock; ewes encourage the lambs to follow; the dominant members of the flock lead, then the submissive ones; and if there’s a ram in the flock he usually leads.

 Amazingly, God’s plan can truly be seen in the things that He’s created, so that people are without excuse for the choices they make.
 (Romans 1:18-32)

 Not only is community so important, but how we lead and follow, and WHO we’re following, makes a huge difference.
 True children of God are lead by the Holy Spirit if, in fact, they have the Spirit of God.
 (Romans 8:14; Romans 8:1-14 ; 1 John 4)

 How/When do we recieve the Holy Spirit?